coinflex-exchange/v2/source/includes/_v3_restapi.md

 30001 | Missing parameter |
 40001 | Alert from the server |
 50001 | Unknown server error |
+20031 | marketCode is closed for trading temporarily |

 ## Rate Limits